Lh4355/ChefBoyardee-Game/Backlog.md

 Prompt:
-find duplicate or redundant code in this file compared to every other file to find lines or code blocks that could be deleted with no consequences
+- find duplicate or redundant code in this file compared to every other file to find lines or code blocks that could be deleted with no consequences, or replaced with helper functions (existing or new) to reduce repetition.
+- could/should this code be more modular?

 Redundancy:
-- the codebase has repetitive font-loading code across multiple files (HUD, Menu, SceneRenderer).